Entire Care Systems, Inc. · Est. 2026

 (2025–2026)

-Pilot CECE with multi-morbidity patients at target facilities in Western Kenya.
+Pilot CECE with multi-morbidity patients at target facilities across LMIC partner environments in Sub-Saharan Africa, South Asia, and Latin America.
 Measure coordination outcomes, patient burden reduction, and system integration.

 • Established health system research infrastructure